7 Reasons to Become a Police Officer

-For all the talk about the rewards of police work, are the careers in law enforcement that great?
-The short answer is often, "Yes!"
-For all the inherent dangers – you put your life on the line each time you put on your uniform and strap on your weapon – there are some advantages.
-Benefits and pay tend to be good and secure, and there's a great deal of personal gratification involved with the job as well.
+The short answer is often "Yes!"
+For all the inherent dangers, there are a good many advantages.
+Benefits and pay tend to be good and secure, and there's a great deal of personal gratification involved in the job as well.

 Police Officers Can Help People Make Better Choices

-Believe it or not, one of the most satisfying aspects of working as a law enforcement officer is the unique opportunity you'll have to show these people a better way.
-They're usually a captive audience and, if treated kindly and respectfully, they may listen to what you have to say.
-Although you may not ever know it, how you treat the lowest criminal may play a huge role in whether he makes better choices in the future.
+One of the most satisfying aspects of working as a law enforcement officer is the unique opportunity you'll have to show these people a better way.
+They're usually a captive audience and, if treated kindly and respectfully, they might listen to what you have to say.
+How you treat the lowest criminal can play a huge role in whether she makes better life choices in the future.

 A Police Officer's Job Is Never Routine

 Every day has the potential to be completely different from the one before.
-There's no better environment for those who abhor monotony.
+There's no better environment than law enforcement for those who hate monotony.
 Routine can change on a dime.

 Police Officers Are Problem Solvers